rajgoel/reveal.js-plugins/anything/README.md

 A plugin for [Reveal.js](https://github.com/hakimel/reveal.js) allowing to add anything inside an HTML object using a JSON string and a javascript function.
 The plugin allows you to define a class for which the content of all HTML object of this class will be modified by a given javascript function.
-Inside the HTML object you can provide a commeht containing a JSON string that will be used by function to customise the content.
+Inside the HTML object you can provide a comment containing a JSON string that will be used by function to customise the content.

 [Check out the live demo](http://courses.telematique.eu/reveal.js-plugins/anything-demo.html)